 How can occupational therapy help me?

-As Parkinson’s progresses you may find tasks or hobbies become more difficult or take more time, for example doing up buttons, using a computer, writing, eating and drinking.
-The occupational therapist will first assess your daily routines and often your home, work and leisure activities.
-He or she will then recommend different ways of doing difficult tasks, or advise about use of appropriate gadgets or technical aids to help.
+As Parkinson’s progresses you may find tasks or hobbies become more difficult or take more time and energy, for example turning in bed, eating and drinking, doing up buttons, using a computer and writing.
+Your occupational therapist will first assess your daily routines and often your home, work and leisure activities.
+He or she will then recommend different ways of doing difficult tasks, or advise on the use of appropriate gadgets or technical aids to assist you.

 An occupational therapist can also advise how to adapt your home or workplace to improve easy movement or safety, for example by arranging the installation of extra hand rails by steps, stairs and perhaps in bathrooms.
 He or she may also advise on how to prevent some potential problems before they arise.

-Ideally, you should be referred to an occupational therapy service as soon as you start to find everyday tasks difficult.
-Because your symptoms will gradually change you will probably need to be referred back to an experienced therapist from time to time so that you can learn new strategies.
+Ideally, you should ask to be referred to, or contact directly, an occupational therapy service as soon as you start to find everyday tasks difficult.
+Because your symptoms will gradually change, you will probably need to contact an experienced therapist from time to time so that you can learn new strategies.

 Activities at home: an occupational therapist can teach methods that will make everyday tasks easier.
 For example, to help you dress more easily they may suggest that you plan, gather and organise the sequence of garments in advance, then sit down to dress and use simple methods to help your concentration and flow of movements during the task.

-Equipment and gadgets: there are many special gadgets and types of equipment that can help you – the range is vast, from simple gadgets that make cooking, eating or washing easier to electronic devices to open your front door from elsewhere in your home.
+Equipment and gadgets: there are many special gadgets and types of equipment that can assist you – the range is vast, from simple gadgets that make cooking, eating or washing easier to electronic devices to open your front door from elsewhere in your home.
 An occupational therapist can suggest the best equipment for your needs.
-He or she may also suggest that you relocate furniture so you can move around at home more safely and easily, or they may recommend hand rails, stair lifts and items to help get in and out of bed.
+He or she may also recommend that you relocate furniture so you can move around at home more safely and easily, or they may suggest hand rails, stair lifts and items to aid getting in and out of bed.

 Organising your medication so that you remember to take it on time and as prescribed can be difficult.
-An occupational therapist will be able to suggest timers, organisers or reminders to help you.
+An occupational therapist will be able to suggest timers, organisers or reminders to assist with this.

 Movement difficulties: if you have movement difficulties, both an occupational therapist and a physiotherapist can suggest helpful strategies.
 Which therapist you are referred to will depend on where you live.
 Difficulties include problems in starting to walk (start hesitation), the feet suddenly stopping as if stuck to the ground (freezing), and balance problems which can lead to falls.

-Communication: there are numerous gadgets to help with communication, for example telephones with large buttons, specially adapted computer keyboard and mouse, voice amplifiers and pen grips to assist with writing.
+Communication: there are numerous gadgets to aid communication, for example telephones with large buttons, specially adapted computer keyboard and mouse, voice amplifiers and pen grips to assist with writing.

-Coping strategies: an occupational therapist will be able to suggest coping strategies in order to overcome everyday difficulties you encounter, for example with movement, communication, fatigue and emotional problems.
-By discussing difficulties with your therapist they will be able to suggest different things you can try to make life easier and so improve your quality of life.
+Coping strategies: an occupational therapist will be able to propose coping strategies in order to overcome everyday difficulties you encounter, for example with movement, communication, fatigue and emotional problems.
+By discussing difficulties with your therapist, he or she will be able to suggest different things you can try to make life easier and so improve your quality of life.

 Occupational therapy and carers

-Occupational therapists can advise your carer and family how to help you stay independent.
+Occupational therapists can advise your carer and family how to support you in staying independent.
 They can also advise on ways to look after their own health.

 It is important that your family and carers are also involved in, and understand, any changes the occupational therapist recommends to your usual routines.
 Getting help and advice from an experienced therapist can reduce the amount of help you need from your family or carer and so alleviate any pressure they may feel.